Ishikadev03/Computer-Network--Lab-Experiments/Experiment-11/Readme.md

 <h2>Objective</h2>

-Create a web server simulation to demonstrate the workings of HTTP and WWW.
+Create a web server simulation to demonstrate the workings of HTTP and WWW .
 Implement basic HTTP request and response handling and simulate a simple web browsing session.

 <h2>Theory</h2>